CanadaHonk/shadow/readme.md

 # shadow

-Shadow is a new novel web engine made entirely in JS (mostly) from scratch.
+Shadow is a new novel browser engine made entirely in JS (mostly) from scratch.

 ## [open it!](https://shadow.goose.icu)
 (more info there)